Jay-Idrees/UPenn-CyberSecurity-Cloud-Computing/Readme.md

 22. You can *run the YAML file* in the cotainer by typing `ansible-playbook /etc/ansible/pentest.yml` Then it can perform scheduled tasks like installing doker, and other containers like dva(dam vulnerable app) and then `curl localhost/setup.php` to test the connection.

 23. **Adding a load balancer** then add **health probe**(to check whether the server is working before you delegate resources to it) and a backend pool so the traffic can be transferred to the servers that are part of the **backendpool**.
-All the virtual machines that are included in the backpool must be on the same network
+All the virtual machines that are included in the backpool must be on the same network.
+This can be done by using Add+.
+Under basics select the options of public and static.
+Once the load balancer is created you can add a health prob (use TCP, 80, interval 5 unhealthy threshold 2).
+Then create a backend pool.
+Specify the virtual machine details.

+**24**.
+NSG rule Make port 80 public, by exposing it to the internet.
+And create an NSG rule forward port 80 from the load balancer to VNet.
+Specify the port(80), backend port(80), Pool, probe and session persistence(Client IP and protocol) - fill in the defaults unless mentioned in brackets.

+25. NSG rule- Allow internet traffic to move to the VNet.
+Destination port (80), source port ranges (*), protocol any, action allow

+26. Remove NSG rule that was previously created to block all traffic to the internet